 If grown in the right environment and conditions, this aquatic fern will grow rapidly and become an intricate cluster of leaves and stems.
 They normally grow anywhere to 1 foot in length.
-Water Sprite also have long roots, which they use to grab on to the ground but can also be left to simply free float.
+Water Sprite also has long roots, which they use to grab onto the ground but can also be left to simply free float.

 Unlike most other aquatic ferns, this plant does not have rhizomes.
 Instead, it develops a primary thin root system.
 If the plant is floating, it will also grow thinner and finer secondary roots to absorb nutrients.

 Ceratopteris thalictroides are native to pan-tropical regions in almost every continent.
 The versatile plant has adapted to a very diverse range of habitats.
-It can be found in still or slow moving waters all around the planet including Australia, South America, and North America.
+It can be found in still or slow-moving waters all around the planet including Australia, South America, and North America.

 However, for optimal growth, it will need a PH between 5 and 7.5, with more acidic water being better.
 Keep in mind that a PH level of 7 is considered neutral.
 Meanwhile, a PH below 7 is acidic and a PH above 7 is alkaline.

 This type of fern will do great in a variety of vivarium types.
 When deciding if rather or not to use Water Sprite in a particular type of enclosure, Be sure to go with setups that have fully aquatic areas.
 Here are recommended vivariums Ceratopteris thalictroides will do well in:

-- Paludariums – Half aquatic/ half terrain based enclosure.
+- Paludariums – Half aquatic/ half terrain-based enclosure.

-- Ripariums – Mostly aquatic based enclosure with some terrain features present.
+- Ripariums – Mostly aquatic-based enclosures with some terrain features present.

-- Aquarium – Fully aquatic based enclosure with little to no dry terrain.
+- Aquarium – Fully aquatic-based enclosure with little to no dry terrain.

 As mentioned before, the Water Sprite Plant is a fully aquatic and floating fern.
 Therefore, the flora will not do well in environments that are too dry.
 Avoid placing the plant above ground where there isn’t a sufficient amount of water.

 The leaves and stems of the Water Sprite can get sucked in and be damaged or clog up your filtration system.
 When grown floating, the plant can simply be left to wonder on its own.
 It will add a nice hint of color to the water’s surface.

 Floating ferns are generally substrate-less plants.
 The Water Sprite Plant is not an exception when it comes to this.
-This fern will have the ability to either grow on a substrate, free float in water or attach itself to a surface.
+This fern will have the ability to either grow on a substrate, free float in water, or attach itself to a surface.

-As far as lighting goes, Water Sprite will thrive in medium to high lighting conditions.
+As far as aquarium lighting goes, Water Sprite will thrive in medium to high-lighting conditions.
 Nonetheless, it will still grow under lower light or shade.
-The less light that the plant receives, the slower that it will grow.
+The less light that the plant receives, the slower it will grow.
 When setting up lighting inside of a vivarium, LED lights will work extremely well.

 Buy Water Sprite Plant

 When buying Water Sprite Plants, you should know exactly what you’re looking for.
 The most crucial thing to know is what should not be acceptable.
-The plant should be bright green in color and support their own weight.
+The plant should be bright green in color and support its own weight.
 Brown or yellowing leaves are a clear indicator that something is not right.

 Water Sprite Care and Propagation

-Water Sprite is a plant that barely requires any care once in has been established in a setup.
-Aside from making sure it has plenty of water and enough light, the only thing to pay attention to is its size.
+Water Sprite is a plant that barely requires any care once it has been established in a setup.
+Aside from making sure, it has plenty of water and enough light, the only thing to pay attention to is its size.
 Trimming and proper upkeep will be an absolute necessity with this fern.

 How to grow

 In a short period of time, the new plants will begin to grow.
 Ceratopteris thalictroides can also be grown another way.
 If part of the stem is broken off with plenty of leaves, then it can start to grow roots and survive on its own.
 Make sure the new plant has enough leaves in order to make a separate plant.

 However, an important factor to keep in mind for a healthy plant is to stay away from direct water flow.
-This free-floating flora does best in standing water or very slow moving water.
+This free-floating flora does best in standing water or very slow-moving water.
 Too much movement in the water can damage the fern and stunt its growth.

 Plants Similar To Water Sprite